Should You Inform Your Manager if You Are Job Searching Internally?

 She must politely note that she knows how difficult it is to replace any employee who moves on to another job.
 She must stress that she will make the transition as seamless as possible and be available to help her replacement learn the job.

 Following this discussion, she should tell her manager about each job application she makes.
 She needs to discuss with her manager why she sees the job as a good opportunity.
 She also needs to ask for his or her support.
-No manager likes being blindsided by an employee, and this will keep the manager in the loop.
+No manager likes being blindsided by an employee, and this will keep the manager feeling as if they are in the loop.

 If your wife believes that they are not considering her for the openings for which she applies, that may also qualify as retaliation.
 If they are not considering her application, she should begin a stealth job search.
 It would be a clear message that she has nowhere else to go in her organization.